dexterstacey/one-click-hugo-cms/site/content/post/administrative-assistant-job.md

 **Job Description**

-Cohere is seeking to recruit an Administrative Assistant to provide administrative support to ensure efficient operation of the office.
+Cohere is seeking to recruit an Administrative Assistant to provide administrative support to ensure efficient operation of the Uganda office.
 The role involves high level secretarial, administrative, public relations and liaison duties with frequent contact with staff, the public, government officials, other partners and stakeholders.

 **Key Responsibilities**